 Our worksheet My Positive Qualities enhances a client’s self-acceptance by identifying the strengths that they can draw on during the healing process.

 Our appreciation of impermanence can be deepened with mindfulness meditation, such as this brief body scan as part of the Five Senses worksheet.
-Practice watching thoughts come and go using the Leaves on a Stream exercise.

-If you’re looking for more science-based ways to help others harness the benefits of gratitude, check out this collection of 17 validated gratitude tools for practitioners.
+Lastly, if you’re looking for more science-based ways to help others harness the benefits of gratitude, check out this collection of 17 validated gratitude tools for practitioners.
 Use them to help others shift to a more positive mindset and experience the joys of life more deeply.

 A Take-Home Message